ATrappmann/RoboRemote/README.md

 ### RoboRemote-Controller
 **RoboRemote-Controller** is the final Sketch for the **RoboRemote** Bluetooth based remote controller.
-When powered on, it connects to the pre-configured **HC-05 slave module** and display the connection state by powering on the blue LED.
+When powered on, it connects to the pre-configured **HC-05 slave module** and displays the connection state by powering on the blue LED.
 While connected, this Sketch will poll the state of all push button switches and read out all potentiometer values.
-All these informations are packed in a transfer packet and is transmitted to the **RoboRemote-Receiver**.
+All these informations are packed into a transfer packet and is transmitted to the **RoboRemote-Receiver**.

 In version 1, the LCD will only show the connection process and after that